Applying for a Special Event Station

 Only the person responsible for the station need sign the form, as the authorisation is by notice of variation to that individual’s licence or to the club licence.
 Additional operators need only sign and write their callsigns in the logbook.

 If you have not used the callsign before, you can avoid last-minute disappointment by first contacting Ofcom.
 They can then check that it is available and reserve it for you.
 A GB callsign may be reserved for up to six months in advance.

 When a GB callsign has been used it will not normally be re-issued to another amateur for use at a different event for a period of 24 months.

-Subject to availability special event callsigns are available in the following formats:
+Subject to availability, standard special event callsigns are available in the following formats: